Stefon Diggs: 2015 season

-In Week 9, Diggs led the team in receptions (3) and yards (42) and recovered a fumble by Adrian Peterson in the Vikings' overtime win over the St. Louis Rams.
+In Week 9, Diggs led the team in receptions (3) and yards (42) and recovered a fumble by Adrian Peterson in the Vikings's overtime win over the St. Louis Rams.
 Diggs recorded two receptions for 46 yards in the Vikings week 10 win over the Oakland Raiders.
-In the Vikings' loss to Green Bay in Week 11, Diggs topped the 50-yard receiving mark for the first time in three weeks, recording six receptions for 66 yards.
+In the Vikings's loss to Green Bay in Week 11, Diggs topped the 50-yard receiving mark for the first time in three weeks, recording six receptions for 66 yards.
 In Week 12, against the Atlanta Falcons, Diggs recorded four receptions for 31 yards.
-During the game, he had an unsportsmanlike conduct penalty due to his celebration of spinning the ball into Falcons' safety Charles Godfrey after his 16-yard reception in converting a 3rd & 8.
+During the game, he had an unsportsmanlike conduct penalty due to his celebration of spinning the ball into Falcons's safety Charles Godfrey after his 16-yard reception in converting a 3rd & 8.
 After a quiet six-game streak, Diggs re-emerged in Week 15 against the Chicago Bears; he hauled in three receptions for 55 yards with a career-high two touchdowns that helped the Vikings defeat the Bears 38–17.
 He caught his first of the day in Minnesota's first drive on a 15-yard pass in the back-left corner of the end zone from Bridgewater for a 7–0 lead.
 On his second score, Bridgewater found him on a short crossing pattern across the middle on third down and Diggs accelerated towards the sidelines, juked one defender and carried another on his back for seven yards to complete a 33-yard catch and run that put the Vikings up 24–7.
 On January 19, 2016, Diggs was named to the Pro Football Writers of America's (PFWA) 2015 NFL All-Rookie team.
 Despite being inactive for the first three games of the 2015 campaign, Diggs led the Vikings in receptions with 52 and receiving yards with 720 yards including 13 receptions of 20+ yards.
-It was the 2nd-most receiving yardage by a rookie that year behind Raiders' wideout Amari Cooper (1,070).
+It was the 2nd-most receiving yardage by a rookie that year behind Raiders's wideout Amari Cooper (1,070).